Fano varieties of cubic fourfolds containing a plane: The categorical setting and the ideal sheaves of lines

 As in \cite[Sect.\ 3]{Kuz2}, to the quadric fibration $\pi$, one can associate a sheaf $\kb_0$ (resp.\ $\kb_1$) of even (resp.\ odd) parts of the Clifford algebra.
 Explicitly, as sheaves of $\ko_{\PP^2}$-modules, we have

 where $h$ denotes, by abuse of notation, both the class of a line in $\PP^2$ and its pull-back via $\pi$.
 Denote by $\coh(\PP^2,\kb_0)$ the abelian category of right coherent $\kb_0$-modules and by $\Db(\PP^2,\kb_0)$ its bounded derived category.
+As observed in \cite{Kuz3}, the Serre functor of $\Db(\PP^2,\kb_0)$ is the shift by $2$.
+A category with this property is sometimes called \emph{$2$-Calabi--Yau category}.